koding/kdlearn/guides/installing-apache-cordova.md

 ## Step 1 - Install

-In order to install Apache Cordova we will need to use NPM.
+In order to install Apache Cordova you will need to use NPM.
 Input the following command to install Apache Cordova.

 ```
 sudo npm install -g cordova